snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

     A :class:`BatchSplitter` object splits a batch paramters file into the text of individual parameter sets.
 The parameter sets are accessible as lists of newline terminated strings, in dakota or aprepro format, by 0-based index or by iterating the object.
 A specified parameter set can also be written to file.
 Calling `len()` on the object returns the number of evaluations in the batch.

+   .. method:: BatchSplitter (parameters_file=None)

+      :param parameters_file: If None, the first command line argument is used as the name of the batch parameters file.
+Otherwise, the name as a string is expected.

    .. attribute:: batch_id